-Failure to maintain the Financial Aid Standards of Academic Progress will cause you to be placed on financial aid probation or suspension.
-Probation is a warning period to alert you to your failure to meet the terms of SAP and most of your aid will remain in place during probation.
+Failure to maintain the Financial Aid Standards of Academic Progress will cause you to be placed on financial aid warning or suspension.
+Warning is a warning period to alert you to your failure to meet the terms of SAP and most of your aid will remain in place during warning.
 During suspension, you will not be able to receive any financial aid.
-After regaining a term and cumulative GPA of 2.00 and a completion rate of 75% for attempted classes, a student may make a written appeal to the financial aid office to have financial aid eligibility reinstated.
-A student may have only one appeal granted while attending TSTC.
+After regaining a term and cumulative GPA of 2.00 and a completion rate of 67% for attempted classes, a student may make a written appeal to the financial aid office to have financial aid eligibility reinstated.